arrenndajo/WeatherHub/README.md

 # WeatherHub
 WeatherHub: Your go-to weather companion.

-Real-time weather info; search a city or choose from popular options.
+Real-time weather info; search a city or choose from popular city options.

 Built with HTML, JavaScript, and integrated with Weather by API-Ninjas API.